weifanjiang/Nullness_Lite/README.md

 |Eclipse | | | | | |
 |Nullness Checker| | | | | |

-A more specific comparison table for developers is included [here](TODO: linkes to be added!!!).
+A more specific comparison table for developers is included in the section 6 in [week4/report](/reports/week4/report.pdf).

 The table above shows the benefits using Nullness Checker: (TODO: evaluate)
 * fewer annotations for users to add